AgarwalVedika/CausalVQA/Readme.md

 1. Generating IV-VQA dataset:

 ```
-python iv_image_gen.py  # for all the images, generate an exhaustive set of images with one object (all instances) removed at a time.
+python iv_image_gen.py --input_mode train2014
+python iv_image_gen.py --input_mode val2014
 ```

+For all the images in train/val, generate an exhaustive set of images with one object (all instances) removed at a time.